lazarusfriday11/devol.me/source/blog/names.rst

 However it turns out that No one calls her or knows her only as Mary Cummings, as that as added after she married her partner.
-And Hee Sop Choi would rather have used his taken name of Danny, the name he has used since me moved here at the age of 4.
-Or perhaps he would never want to be known as simply Hee Choi.
+And Hee Sop Choi would rather have used his taken name of Danny, the name he has used since me moved here with his parents at the age of 4 and perhaps he would never want to be known as simply Hee Choi.

 These objections are taken and handled on a case by case basis.
 However, you are often out luck, they are the boss.